 - The Town's real estate tax base is made up predominantly of residential taxes, which comprise over 80% of the Town's real estate tax base.
 The Town also relies to a much lesser extent on its commercial and industrial real estate tax base, which in aggregate comprise over 17% of the Town's real estate tax base.
 In addition, Chapter 580 of the Acts of 1980, more commonly referred to as Proposition 2 1⁄2, limits the Town's ability to increase taxes in any one year by more than two and one-half percent (2 1⁄2%) of the previous year tax levy.
-This limit may be exceeded through a majority vote at Board of Selectmen along with ballot approval. - The Town's property values have been steadily increasing over the past several years.
-Property values are at all-time highs in many Town neighborhoods and the Town's equalized valuation is approximately \$2.8 billion. - The Town's unemployment rate remains stable, however unemployment rates throughout the Commonwealth and the nation are near historic highs due to the impact of the COVID-19 pandemic. - The Town anticipates receiving approximately \$50,000 more state aid for 2022 as in the previous fiscal year based on state budget estimates.
+This limit may be exceeded through a majority vote at Select Board along with ballot approval. - The Town's housing market has been very strong for the past several years.
+This has been bolstered by mortgage rates at historic lows.
+Current actions by the Federal Open Market Committee to soften the economy due to inflation have caused mortgage rates to spike during fiscal year 2023.
+Such trends may have an adverse effect on the housing market, and the Town is monitoring this. - ▪ Inflation is peaking near 40-year historic highs.
+This is having adverse impacts on Town expenses and operations.
+Employee retention is becoming more challenging because of increasing wages in comparable communities, and the talent pool seeking municipal jobs is thinning dramatically.
+The Town is nearing completion of its Pay and Classification Study, which will seek to keep Southborough competitive, both with current and prospective employees.
+Energy inflation is causing a spike in energy costs.
+The Town has been able to mitigate these to an extent due to our electricity aggregation program, but those contracts will likely see a rise upon renewal in the next 12-18 months.
+Price inflation is causing a spike in the price of the delivery and cost of other goods and services.
+The construction building index is also seeing historic highs which may cause the estimates of major capital projects to increase, in addition to the financing costs of these projects.
+The increase in residential value compared to the flattening of the commercial values, has caused a shift in the tax base that has exacerbated the impacts on the Town's tax rate and overall financial condition.
+The Town continues to monitor these issues moving forward in order to maintain and enhance its workforce and positive financial climate. - The Town anticipates receiving approximately \$50,000 more state aid for 2022 as in the previous fiscal year based on state budget estimates.

-The above items were considered when the Town developed its budget for fiscal year 2022.
+The above items were considered when the Town developed its budget for fiscal year 2023 and the tax rate was set in October 2022.